Tupevarj/SurgeryRoomSimulation/README.md

 ## Simulation

 Simulates surgery facility with continuous flow of patients.
+Patient condition can either be mild or severe.
 In simulation three steps are considered:
 1. Surveilled preparation phase.
 2. Actual operation phase.
 3. Wake up and recovery under surveillance phase.